NTNU-IHB/FMI4j/README.md

 FMI4j supports [FMI](http://fmi-standard.org/) 2.0 for **Model Exchange** and **Co-simulation**. <br/>
 For Model Exchange, solvers from [Apache Commons Math](http://commons.apache.org/proper/commons-math/userguide/ode.html) can be used.

-Compared to other FMI libraries targeting the JVM, FMI4j is **considerably faster** due to the fact that we use JNI with manually optimized C-code instead of JNA or SWIG generated bindings.
+Compared to other FMI libraries targeting the JVM, FMI4j is **considerably faster** due to the fact that we use JNI with manually optimized C++-code instead of JNA or SWIG generated bindings.
 A significant speedup (2-5x) compared to other FMI implementations for the JVM, such as JFMI and JavaFMI, should be expected.

 The package consists of: